 How many times would you expect the number 1 to occur in these 600 trials?
 Explain your reasoning.
+We would expect a score of 1 to occur about 100 trials out of 600 (in the long term).

 It is difficult to scroll through this list of 600 numbers to count the frequency of each number.
 However, the calculator has a counting feature that can provide this information.
 For instance, the command countif(diescore,1) will report the frequency of the number 1 in the 600 stored trials.
 [Note: The countif command can be found by pressing the CATALOG key - or just type it directly).]